 Our Process

 For each location, we follow a strict process designed to minimize risk, cost, and onsite technician time.
 This process is followed for each individual location; however, if you have a multi-site project, you will be able to approve orders in bulk, and we will work with you to schedule the deployment.
-Below is a summary of what you can expect.
-For an deep dive into these steps please refer to the SureDial Ordering Process PDF attached to this article.
+Please see the attached document for an overview of our installation process.